BoubacarDiene/mmstreamer/README.md

 personal webcam and made it available to HTTP clients.

-Because I think it can be useful to many people, I will make mmstreamer evolve by gradually adding new features taking advantage of possibilities offered by v4l2 API:
+Because I think it can be useful to many people, I will make mmstreamer evolve by gradually adding new features taking advantage of possibilities offered by v4l2 API (among others) :

 - [x] Webcam video capture
 - [x] Simultaneously capture from several video devices